-Technically speaking, no. But do you really want to count on your employer’s insurance company to do what is best for you?
+Technically speaking, no. But do you really want to rely on your employer’s insurance company to do what is best for you?
 An insurance companies’ priority is to protect its bottom line.
 They don’t care about you or your injury.
 They do care about saving money.
 Which means they prefer to deny claims.
-When you’re recovering from a work injury and worried about paying bills, the last thing you need is hassles with insurance company lawyers trying to deny your benefits.
+When you’re recovering from a work injury and worried about paying bills, the last thing you need is hassles from an insurance company trying to deny your benefits.
 Handling a workers’ compensation claim without a lawyer is like getting on a jumbo jet and asking the pilot if you can drive.
 Know your limits.

 Will My Employer’s Insurance Company Protect My Interests?

 Your employer’s workers’ compensation insurance company is going to pay your benefits.
 Does the insurance company like to give away money?
 What do you think?
 Like any other big business, insurance companies make the most money when they pay out the least.
 No matter how nice and friendly the insurance company representatives may sound on the phone, the truth is their interests are the opposite of your interests.
 The insurance company’s number one priority is saving money – which means giving you less of it.